VoxelForge/VoxelForge/mods/MAPGEN/mcl_villages/API.md

 Once you have your farm constructed then instead of placing crops you place blocks named `mcl_villages:crop_*` over the dirt in the farm.

-Each crop type has 3 blocks that can be used for it.
+Each crop type has 8 blocks that can be used for it.
 This allows, but does not guarantee, variety of crops in a farm.

+Each of the crop tiles has an image of a entity that it represents.
+This image is representative, not explicit.

+i.e. The root crop tiles have an image of a carrot on them, but they will be swapped for a random root crop, not always carrots.

 Each specific node will be replaced by a single item.